Mark Zuckerberg Finally Addresses Facebook's Cambridge Analytica Scandal

 The scandal — involving the illicit collection of data from 50 million Facebook users, and its later use by Trump campaign analytics vendor Cambridge Analytica — has helped chop off nearly $50 billion in value from Facebook's market cap since last Friday, led to calls from US lawmakers for Zuckerberg testify before congress, and raised eyebrows at the U.S. Federal Trade Commission, which is now probing the company.

-Zuckerberg announced concrete policy changes to help prevent future exploitation of Facebook by third parties.
+Zuckerberg announced three concrete measures to help prevent future exploitation of Facebook by third parties.
 He said Facebook would no longer allow app developers to access its users data after three months of inactivity and would reduce the information people are required to give app developers to name, email and profile photo.

 Facebook will also investigate, "all apps that had access to large amounts of information before we changed our platform to dramatically reduce data access in 2014," Zuckerberg said.
 Those that do not agree to an audit and those who "misused personally identifiable information," will be banned, Zuckerberg said.